Home Entertainment Streaming is Eclipsing Legacy Behaviour of Consumers

-- In 2016 US home entertainment revenues were XXX billion for the seven major studios
+- In 2016 home entertainment revenues were billion the seven major studios

-- Home entertainment accounted for XXX of US studio revenue in 2016
+- Home entertainment for of US studio revenue 2016

-- US home entertainment revenues declined by XXX between XXX of consumers no longer see ongoing value in paying to download XXX of consumers who used to download films now stream them
+- US home revenues declined by between of consumers no longer see ongoing value in paying to download movies of consumers who used to download films now stream them

-- Only XXX of consumers prefer to pay to download films in order to own a personal copy of the XXX of consumers still prefer to buy DVDs or Blu-rays in order to own a personal copy of the XXX Century Fox has seen the most dramatic decline in home entertainment revenue
+- Only of prefer to pay to download in order to own a copy of the movie of consumers still prefer to buy DVDs or Blu-rays in order to own a personal copy of the movie Century Fox has seen the most dramatic decline in home entertainment revenue

-- Paramount (Viacom) has seen the smallest decline in home entertainment revenue
+- Paramount (Viacom) seen the smallest decline in entertainment revenue

-Companies and brands mentioned in this report: XXX Century Fox, XXX Century Fox, Lionsgate, NBCUniversal, Paramount, Sony Pictures, Time Warner, Universal, Walt Disney, Warner Bros., Viacom
+Companies and brands mentioned in this report: Century Fox, Century Fox, Lionsgate, NBCUniversal, Paramount, Sony Pictures, Time Warner, Universal, Walt Disney, Warner Bros., Viacom